raito-io/raito-io.github.io/docs/cli/configuration.md

 The recommended way is to use the configuration through file, whereas configuration flags are convenient for development and testing.
 The different parameters can be divided into the following categories:
 - [Global parameters](#global-parameters).
 Parameters applicable to `raito` command, like logging.
 - [Command-specific parameters](#command-specific-parameters).
-Parameters applicable to a subc-command, e.g. `raito access`.
+Parameters applicable to a sub-command, e.g. `raito access`.
 - [Raito parameters](#raito-parameters).
 Parameters required to connect to Raito Cloud.
 - [Target parameters](#target-parameters).
 Parameters to configure a target.
 - [Connector specific parameters](#connector-specific-parameters).
 Parameters specific to a connector.